 The classic signs of imposter syndrome are that you look good on paper but passing the exam was a fluke.
-You think that doesn't have what it takes to write a thesis, succeed in academia, etc.
+You think you don't have what it takes for writing a dissertation, for succeeding in academia, etc.

 ‘Every doctoral candidate faces Imposter Syndrome, the nagging feeling that one is a fake and does not belong.
 It's a lie.
 It's a syndrome.
 Don't believe a word of it.
 As long as you are working toward finishing, you belong.
 So, go and make some progress.’Guy E White

 - You no longer have grades to tell you if you are doing a good job.
 TThe transition from this undergraduate mentality can be particularly tricky.
 Break down your research into small, manageable goals.
 During writing, create figures.
 It’s far easier to write about the figures meaning.

 Yes, this does happen.
 Some coaches explain these situations, reasons, and can affect students.